RWTH-EBC/ADDMo/01_Readme/Readme.txt

 Read the comments in the code or the GUI to get more information.

 After reading the below instructions, check all documents in this Readme folder as supplemental documents.
--MainConcept - Verkn¸pfung : Here the theoretical concept of the program is depicted -ProgramFlowchart.vsdx : Here you can see which methods are available in the program and in which section they are executed -MethodDescription.doc : This is a list of all methods plus their Input/Output, the theoretical function and their practical function
+-MainConcept - Verkn√ºpfung : Here the theoretical concept of the program is depicted -ProgramFlowchart.vsdx : Here you can see which methods are available in the program and in which section they are executed -MethodDescription.doc : This is a list of all methods plus their Input/Output, the theoretical function and their practical function
 -DetailedMethodsDescription_CodingPointOfView.xlsx : This is a list of all methods with their attributes and their meaning, and a more detailed description of each method